K1 Visa: Everything You Need to Know

 - Enter the United States and get married.
 The K1 visa applicant must marry his or her sponsor within 90 days of entering the country.

 - File for AOS to apply for employment authorization and conditional permanent residence.
 Filing Form I-485 and Form I-864 indicates that the K1 visa holder has married his or her sponsor and allows the visa holder to stay in the United States for more than 90 days.
 It also allows the K1 visa holder to work legally in the United States and grants a conditional green card that lets the K1 visa holder live legally in the U.S. for up to two years.
 The fee for this is $1,140 plus an $85 fee for biometric services.

 - Apply to have the conditional status removed.
 Filing Form I-751 removes the conditions on your U.S. residence after two years.
 This nonconditional green card lets the K1 visa holder reside in the U.S. legally and permanently.
 The fee for this is $595.

 If you need help with a K1 visa, you can post your question or concern on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.